yuxuanbrandeis/Julex/main_folder/Multiple_Reports_To_Excel/Readme.md

 ### extract('path_to_directory')

-### It will save teh output to excel file, which will contain:
+### It will save the output to an excel file, which will contain:

 ### The Clean MDA PART, CIK, TICKER, TITLE, DOCUMENT TYPE(10-Q or 10-K), SENTIMENT SCORE, FLS_PERCENTAGE